-This quiche with ham, broccoli, and mushrooms is a delicious, show-stopping dish for your breakfast, brunch, Mother's or Father's Day table.
-Lovingly-made with a crispy, homemade hash brown crust, this quiche is low FODMAP as well as Paleo and Whole30 compliant, lactose-free, gluten-free and grain-free.
+This low FODMAP quiche with ham, broccoli, and mushrooms is a delicious, show-stopping dish for your Mother's, Father's Day, holiday or weekend breakfast or brunch table.
+Lovingly-made with a crispy, homemade gluten-free hash brown crust, this low FODMAP quiche is also Paleo and Whole30 compliant, lactose-free, gluten-free and grain-free.

 - Avocado oil cooking spray

-- 1.5 lbs russet potatoes, peeled or unpeeled and coarsely shredded
+- 1.5 pounds russet potatoes, peeled or unpeeled and coarsely shredded

 - 3 tablespoons ghee, melted